Our commitment to young people

 - Filtered internet access

-- Wellbeing and safeguarding concerns which have been flagged are followed up by appropriate DSL staff
+- Wellbeing and safeguarding concerns flagged and followed up by appropriate DSL staff

 - An extensive first aid team